 In this paper, we propose a method that provides per-sonalized query suggestions based on a personalized con-cept-based clustering technique.
-In contrast to existing which provide methods the same suggestions to all users, our approach uses click through data to estimate user's conceptual preferences and then provides personalized query suggestions for each according individual user to his/her conceptual needs.
+In contrast to existing methods which provide the suggestions to all users, our approach uses click through data to estimate user,,s conceptual preferences and then provides personalized query suggestions for each individual user according to his/her conceptual needs.
 The motivation of our research is that queries submitted to a search engine may have multiple meanings.
 For example, depending on the user, the query "apple" may refer to a fruit, the company Ap-ple Computer or the name of a person, etc. Thus, provid-ing personalized query suggestion (e.g. users interested in "apple" as a fruit get suggestions about fruit, while users interested in "apple" as a company get suggestions about the company's products) certainly helps users to formu-late more effective queries according to their needs.

-The underlying idea of our proposed technique is based on concepts and their relations extracted from the submitted user queries, the web-snippets1 and the clickthrough data.
+The underlying idea of our proposed technique is based on concepts and their relations extracted from the submitted user queries, the web-snippets1 and the click-through data.
 Clickthrough data was exploited in the per-sonalized clustering process to identify user preferences: a user clicks on a search result mainly because the web-snippet contains a relevant topic which the user is inter-ested in.
 Moreover, clickthrough data can be collected easily without imposing extra burden on users, and thus providing a low-cost means to capture user's interest.

-ISSN PRINT 2319 1775 Online 2320 7876 Research paper © 2012 IJFANS.
-All Rights Reserved, Volume 10, 1ss 2, 2021
+Research paper © 2012 IJFANS.
+All Rights Reserved, Volume 10, Issue 2, 2021